 William Sled and Martin Avery entered the drugstore of Edward J. Kretz, Sr., in the Hill District late in the evening of June 21, 1929, intending to commit robbery.
 As Kretz reached for a pack of cigarettes that Sled requested, the 18-year old Avery shot and killed him.
 A third man, William Walker, may have been stationed outside the store.
 Several customers witnessed the killing.

 The three men, all residents of the Hill District, were arrested on June 24.
 Under questioning by police, Avery confessed, acknowledged firing the fatal shot, and implicated Sled and Walker.
-Sled and Avery, both Southern-born recent migrants, had lengthy criminal records.
+Sled and Avery, both Southern-born migrants, the former a World War I combat veteran, had criminal records.

 Robbery combined with revenge to form the motive for the killing.
 Avery acknowledged that after entering the store and recognizing Kretz as having testified against a friend of his in an earlier robbery case, he shot him.

 Having confessed to a crime committed in front of multiple witnesses, with many other witnesses after the fact, Avery and Sled pleaded guilty.
 On February 12, 1930, the court fixed their crime at first-degree murder.
 They were sentenced to death on February 14.